Updated October 2019

-A lot has changed in streaming since I originally wrote this article earlier this year so I made a number of updates to the article throughout.
+A lot has changed in streaming since I originally wrote this article last year so I made a number of updates throughout.
 One big change is the release of Streamlabs OBS which came out shortly after I completed work on this article.

 Lately I’ve been fascinated with watching people stream on Twitch.
-I like the deep cut channels the most, people who have 0–5 viewers.
 I get to peek into their lives, watch them play games, make things and generally be awkward and bizarre.

 This is obvious, but you will need an account on Twitch to get started.
 Follow and friend everyone you know IRL.
 This will be helpful later on.